apollographql/apollo-link/README.md

 * network interface for Relay Modern
 * fetcher for GraphiQL

-## Specification
+## Documentation

-Currently the specification can be found in [SPEC.md](SPEC.md) and your feedback is appreciated.
+To start, begin by reading the getting started [guide](docs/summary.md).

+If you are interested in implementing your own links, read the implementation [information](docs/implementation.md)

+The current plans and furture implementation are in the [roadmap](docs/roadmap.md)

+Your feedback and contribuitions are welcome.

 ## Apollo Principles